The exact minimum number of triangles in graphs of given order and size: Sketch of the proof of Theorem

 \textbf{I: The intermediate case} $t_k(n)-e=\Omega(n^2)$.

 \emph{1.
 Approximate structure (Section ~\ref{int1})}

 Theorem~\ref{PikhurkoRazborov17approx} implies that $G$ is close in edit distance to some graph $H \in \mathcal{H}^*(n,e)$.
 Note that $H \in \mathcal{H}_1(n,e')$ for some $e'$ which is close to $e$.
 The first step is to show that actually $G$ is close to the specific graph $H^*(n,e)$ (namely, the edit distance is $o(n^2)$; see Lemma~\ref{lem-Almost-k-Partite}).
 The $i$th part of $H^*(n,e)$ has size $a_i^*$, which is roughly $cn$ for all $i \in [k-1]$ (Lemma~\ref{lem-slope-c}).
 Since $e$ is bounded away from $t_k(n)$, it is not hard to see that $n-(k-1)cn < cn - \Omega(n)$.
 So $G$ is close to a complete partite graph with one small part and the other parts equally-sized.
-In fact we can show (Lemma~\ref{approx}) that every max-cut partition $A_1,\ldots,A_k$ of $G$ is such that $||A_i|-cn|=o(n)$ for $i \in [k-1]$ (and $||A_k|-(n-(k-1)cn)| = o(n)$) and $m+h = o(n^2)$ where
+In fact we can show (Lemma~\ref{approx}) that every max-cut partition $A_1,\ldots,A_k$ of $G$ is such that $|\,|A_i|-cn\,|=o(n)$ for $i \in [k-1]$ (and $|\,|A_k|-(n-(k-1)cn)\,| = o(n)$) and $m+h = o(n^2)$ where

 Following~\cite{LovaszSimonovits83}, we say that any pair of vertices in different parts which does not span an edge is a \emph{missing edge}, and any edge inside a part is \emph{bad}.
-As usual, we now identify some vertices which are atypical in the sense that they are incident to many missing edges, or incident to bad edges.
+As usual, we now identify some vertices which are atypical in the sense that they are incident to many missing edges.
 Let $Z$ be the set of vertices incident with $\Omega(n)$ missing edges.
 Thus

 It turns out that every bad edge is incident to a vertex in $Z$.
 Thus, if $Z=\emptyset$, then $G$ is $k$-partite and it is not hard to show (see Corollary~\ref{H2new}(i)) that every extremal $k$-partite $(n,e)$-graph lies in $\mathcal{H}_2(n,e)$, a contradiction.